-National Institute on Out-of-School Time
+Senior Research Scientist, National Institute on Out-of-School Time

-A.B., Duke University, M.A., Clark University, Ph.D., Boston College
+Ph.D., Boston College

 Several of Hall’s projects have focused on how out-of-school time (OST) environments can promote healthy behaviors and thereby reduce children’s risk of obesity and chronic disease.
-Hall served as Principal Investigator on a national study of physical activity and healthy eating practices in OST programs funded by the Robert Wood Johnson Foundation (RWJF).
-Hall is also currently funded through RWJF for a Commissioned Analysis project to build an annual monitoring system for the uptake of the new National AfterSchool Association Healthy Eating and Physical Activity Standards.
-Hall was a co-author of the standards in 2011.
-This work includes collaborating with the National AfterSchool Association member organizations and designing, collecting, synthesizing, and reporting on standards participation data.
+Hall served as principal investigator on a national study of physical activity and healthy eating practices in OST programs funded by the Robert Wood Johnson Foundation (RWJF).
+Hall was also funded through RWJF for three commissioned analysis projects to examine the uptake of the new National AfterSchool Association Healthy Eating and Physical Activity Standards, which Hall co-authored in 2011 through the HOST Coalition.
+This work included collaborating with the National AfterSchool Association member organizations and designing, collecting, synthesizing, and reporting on standards participation data.

 Hall directs NIOST’s participation on the HOST (Healthy Out-of-School Time) Coalition -- a growing network of over 50 youth organization leaders, researchers, policymakers, and other stakeholders -- working in partnership with the National AfterSchool Association, the YMCA of the USA, The Afterschool Alliance, the National Recreation and Park Association, and Alliance for a Healthier Generation to foster health and wellbeing practices in out-of-school time programs nationwide, using science-based standards for healthy eating, physical activity, screen time, and social supports for these behaviors including staff, family, and child engagement.